akshayatuldeshmukh31/cardstax-node-server/README.md

 2. Company logo --> (UID of the user) + "-company." + fileExtension

 3. Backup 		--> (UID of the user) + "-backup.json"

-Additionals -

-1. Improved simple logging

-2. UID is automatically given a new value by an ID generator.
-Currently gives a new number as a new ID.

-3. AWSAccessKeyId = AKIAJOE6W23TWYYAHU2Q

-4. AWSSecretKey = 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